News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 Providing a popular, invaluable service to thousands of people has helped YLC win some high-profile awards voted for by the public, as well as its peers in the UK film industry.
 (YourLocalCinema gathers and maintains up-to-date market intelligence on everything cinema access/inclusion-related, including audience data, analytics and valuable customer feedback & surveys).
 Winning awards helps to spread awareness of accessible/inclusive cinema.

 Accessible cinema screenings have made a positive, cultural, long-term impact on society. subtitles/captions benefit people of all ages.
 Each year in the UK, hundreds of children are born with significant hearing loss (NDCS).
 It's estimated that more than ten million, including thousands of young people, have hearing loss (RNID).
 Our society is ageing, and with ageing, loss of some hearing is inevitable.
-Access to film - via captions - is something that we may all appreciate, eventually.
+Access to film - via subtitles/captions - is something that we may all appreciate, eventually.

 Feedback clearly indicates that opportunities to attend accessible screenings are very much appreciated by many.
 Click HERE for a selection of positive experiences from film fans who we have helped to discover - or rediscover - the joys of cinema-going.